B1 Blue Strike Review: What is the B1 Blue Strike?

-***DISCLAIMER: WE ARE NOT AFFILIATED WITH NOR DO WE SELL B1 BLUE STRIKE TRAINER.
+***DISCLAIMER: THIS B1 BLUE STRIKE REVIEW IS NOT AN ENDORSEMENT OF THE PRODUCT.
+WE ARE NOT AFFILIATED WITH NOR DO WE SELL B1 BLUE STRIKE TRAINER.
 THIS ARTICLE IS INTENDED AS AN OVERVIEW TO HELP GOLFERS LEARN MORE ABOUT THE PRODUCT.

 You know the frustration.